Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

 # AWS Cloud Practitioner Essentials
 [AWS Cloud Practitioner Essentials](https://skillbuilder.aws/learn/94T2BEN85A/aws-cloud-practitioner-essentials/8D79F3AVR7?parentId=Y4YASRJEVX)

-## Module 1 - Intorduction to the cloud
+## Module 1 - Introduction to the cloud
 - `Cloud Computing` - On-demand delivery of IT resources over the internet with a Pay-as-you-go pricing
 - `Cloud-based deployment:` Resources and applications are hosted entirely in the cloud and accessed over the internet.
 - `On-premises deployment:` Resources and infrastructure are hosted and managed locally within the organization's data center.